(Disclosure: Some of the links below may be affiliate links)

 When you compare the price of living in Switzerland and the United States, you can understand that many people in the U.S. are pursuing a career in programming.
 You can achieve a very high savings rate when you get 150’000 USD per year in the U.S.

 Now, I do not pretend to know why software companies pay so well.
-But these companies are very trendy right now and are making a lot of earnings.
+But these companies are trendy right now and are making a lot of earnings.
 These high earnings can explain why they pay so well.
 Moreover, a lot of their employees are very educated.

 Having a substantial income makes it easier to have a high savings rate.
 And having a high savings rate helps you become Financially Free faster.
-That is not to say that you cannot retire early without a huge salary.
+That is not to say you cannot retire early without a huge salary.
 But this helps.

 2. The analytical mind

-I think that a big reason for programmers to pursue Financial Independence is because of their analytical mind.
-You need to have a great analytical mind when you are a software programmer.
+I think that a big reason for programmers to pursue Financial Independence is because of their analytical minds.
+You need to have a great analytical mind as a software programmer.
 Everybody is about logic.

 And FIRE is nothing more than mathematics and logic.
-For people with a very analytical mind, it just makes sense that it is something possible.
+For people with a very analytical mind, it just makes sense that it is possible.
 And it even makes sense!

 And if you couple an analytical mind with a high salary, this makes it even easier to reach Financial Independence.